 Banks’ career at Ohio State and NFL Draft ascension

 To this point, Banks’ Ohio State career has been exactly what his high school career was — more of a winding journey than a case of immediate gratification.

 Banks avoided a redshirt in Year 1 by playing in five games but didn’t make a tangible impact on defense.
 However, his role grew in 2019 when he became a rotational defender behind Okudah and Arnette.
 That year, he picked up 11 tackles, 1.5 tackles for loss, an interception, and 3 pass deflections.

 2019 was an adequate tune-up for Banks’ 2020 season, in which he took over a starting job from Okudah and Arnette, who both left for the NFL in the 2020 NFL Draft.
 Banks had a fine 2020 campaign, accumulating 23 tackles, 6 pass deflections, and a fumble recovery for a touchdown.
-Nevertheless, it seems as though the best is yet to come for the senior.
+Nevertheless, it seemed as though the best was yet to come for the senior.
 And no one would tell you that before Banks himself.

 Want more prospect news?
 Want to do your own mock draft?

 Dive into PFN’s Free NFL Mock Draft Simulator and test your own drafting acumen.
 Continue to visit Pro Football Network for NFL news and in-depth analysis.
 Also, be sure to follow us on Twitter (@PFN365) to stay in the loop on all things college football and the NFL Draft landscape.